mtruongds/figma-plugin-style-manager/README.md

 - **Deep Serialization**: Captures frame, and nested frame, auto-layout, fills, typography, opacity, corner radius, strokes, effects, and bound variables.
 - **Smart Restoration**: Recreates complex node trees with pixel perfection, automatically loading required fonts.
-- **Individual Stroke Support**: Preserves specific border weights for top, right, bottom, and left sides.
 - **Text Style & Variable Support**: Preserves text style references and complex text property variable bindings (font size, letter spacing, etc.).
 - **Variable Support**: Preserves variable bindings for colors, spacing, and numbers.
-- **Local Persistence**: Stores your personal classes in `clientStorage` for use across different Figma files.
+- **Local Save**: Stores your personal classes in your own device for use across different Figma files.
 - **Sync, Export & Import**: Sync your class presets with a GitHub repository, or export them to a `.json` file, and import them anywhere.
 - **Group & Search**: Organize your classes with labels and find them instantly with the built-in search.